claymager/idris2-pkgs/doc/callToml.md

 - `codegen`: String
     - default: "chez"
     - The default idris2 has runtime access to `chez`.
-If using another codegen, be sure to edit `depends.buildDeps`.
+If using another codegen, be sure to edit `depends.buildInputs`.

 * `ipkgFile`: String
     - default: "\${name}.ipkg"